muhamhossain/APRADBSession/Task-1 (README).md

 1. aupsqlrb.sh: this will connect to Aurora Postgres Cluster reader endpoint.
 2. aupsqlw.sh: this will connect to Aurora Postgres Cluster writer endpoint.
 3. mssqlb.sh: this will connect to SQL Server instance.
-4. oracleb.sh: this will connect to Oracle Instance.